Dr. Donald Mattison (1944-2026)

 - Distinguished Professor of Epidemiology in the Arnold School of Public Health

-In addition to his executive responsibilities at RSI, Dr. Mattison holds academic affiliations as Associate Director of the McLaughlin Centre for Population Health Risk Assessment and Adjunct Professor at the School of Epidemiology and Public Health at the University of Ottawa.
-His cross-appointments allow him to shape RSI’s scientific agenda while maintaining active engagement in public health scholarship and education.
+Following his retirement from NIH, Don continued to bridge science and practice.
+In addition to his leadership at RSI, he held academic affiliations as Associate Director of the McLaughlin Centre for Population Health Risk Assessment and Adjunct Professor in the School of Epidemiology and Public Health at the University of Ottawa.
+He later served as Distinguished Professor of Health Sciences at the University of South Carolina from 2021 to 2023.

 Pre-RSI